MeteoSwiss/opendata-atmosphere-measurements/README.md

    - Atmosphere: O3 radio soundings, SOMORA :large_blue_circle: *planned for after go-live*
 - Swiss Alpine Climate Radiation Monitoring (SACRaM) :large_blue_circle: *planned for after go-live*

+### General information
+All MeteoSwiss aerological stations have a name and an identfier consisting of three letters (e.g. `PAY` for [Payerne](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/weather-balloon.html).
+Data files use this station identifier in the file name throughout all directories.
+A list of all aerological station identfiers with station names, coordinates, height etc. can be found in the according 'station metadata' sections below.

 ---

 ## 1. Radio soundings